 Breast Self-checks should be conducted monthly by anyone over the age of 20.
 The opportune time to conduct a breast self-check is 7-10 days after a menstrual period.

 Survival rates in Breast Cancer in Ireland have increased to 85% due to increased awareness and breast screening.
-At present there are over 2,500 women in Ireland who have survived Breast Cancer.
+At present, there are over 2, 533 women in Ireland who have survived Breast Cancer.

-Nine out of 10 breast changes are not an indication or result of cancer however it is always important to consult you GP if you notice any changes.
+Nine out of 10 breast changes are not an indication or result of cancer however it is always important to consult your GP if you notice any changes.